russmckendrick/blog/content/posts/2024-06-28-azure-devops-ansible-pipeline-updated/index.md

 ---
-title: "Azure DevOps Ansible Pipeline Updated; Boosting Efficiency with Caching"
+title: "Azure DevOps Ansible Pipeline; Boosting Efficiency with Caching"
 author: "Russ McKendrick"
 date: 2024-06-28T14:24:15+01:00
 description: "Discover how to optimize your Azure DevOps Ansible pipeline with caching techniques.
 Learn to reduce execution time, improve efficiency, and maintain security checks in your infrastructure as code deployments."